touhidbd/touhidbd/README.md

 - 🌱 I’m currently learning many things, and I believe that every day is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me about Laravel, PHP, WordPress, and Shopify.
+- 💬 Ask me about PHP, WordPress, and Shopify.
 - 📫 I am just one mail away - [touhidulsadeek at gmail dot com]